pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

 This can be achieved using a DeployIfNotExist Azure policy.
 Let’s try it in the subsequent section.
 For the PoC I am going to assign a policy at the Resource Group level to enforce a particular application (Chrome) with specific version deployed to each VM and scale set.
 The reference to the custom policy source code is available for reference and reuse.

-12)	Create a policy under Policy -> Authoring -> Definition.
+12) Create a policy under ```Policy -> Authoring -> Definition```.
 Add definition location, Name, and add a custom policy.

 <img width="600" height="470" alt="Picture14" src="https://github.com/user-attachments/assets/7eb893cb-aa79-4326-8102-95b8be3104a6" />

-13) Assign policy: Once the definition is successfully created assign to the scope you want this to apply.
+13) Once the definition is successfully created assign to the scope you want this to apply.
 For the PoC I am assigning it to the resource group.

 <img width="600" height="470" alt="Picture16" src="https://github.com/user-attachments/assets/022f2708-4717-4413-bfd8-781e26e42a80" />